proxytranslation/user-docs/introduction/getting-started.md

 The results are an accurate indication of the translation costs associated with the text.
-However, with websites, it is prudent to consider other (techincal) details before taking the word count results of the Discovery process at face value.
+However, with websites, it is prudent to **consider other (techincal) details** before taking the word count results of the Discovery process at face value.

-Investigate the source site and consider the following questions:
+Investigate the source site and consider the following:

 - is there a great deal of **dynamic content**?